albertfxwang/LensRemap/cl01.MACS0717/readme.md

     corresponding diary files record all important info in tweaking the images.
     4. if there is no _fin.ps figures, use _fin with the biggest number as the final result.
     5. the names of files created under folder "CorrDefl_"
-        1) "pix_CorrDefl.png/.ps" : for one total sys, on pixelized src plane
+        1) "pix_CorrDefl.png/.ps" or "pix_fin.png/.ps" : for one total sys, on pixelized src plane
-        2) "src_TrueDefl.png/.ps" : for one total sys, just discrete src points
+        2) "src_truedefl.png/.ps" : for one total sys, just discrete src points
         3) "_truedefl.dat"        : for one idvd img, the corrected values of alpha
         4) "_corrdefl.png"        : for one idvd img, ds9 scrnshot, four panels, incl. corrected alpha map stamps